Anti-Terrorism Act of 2020: United Nations

 On June 30, 2020, at the 44th regular session of the UN Human Rights Council in Geneva, Switzerland.
 The UN High Commissioner for Human Rights Michelle Bachelet has criticized the then proposed bill saying it could have a "chilling effect" on human rights work in the country and called for restraint on signing the bill from President Duterte.

+In November 2023, the United Nations Special Rapporteur on the promotion and protection of human rights in the context of climate change Ian Fry urged the government to repeal the Anti-Terrorism Act and abolish the National Task Force to End Local Communist Armed Conflict.
+Fry also suggested that the government set up a "truth and reconciliation process to deal with the harm that has been caused by the military to members of the community."

+In February 2024, United Nations Special Rapporteur for freedom of opinion and expression Irene Khan called on the government to repeal the controversial Anti-Terrorism Law of 2020 and the Cybercrime Prevention Act of 2012, saying that these laws go against Constitutional guarantees to freedom of expression in the Philippines.
+Khan stated that the Anti-Terror Law goes against international standards on warrantless arrests, warrantless searches, and detention without a warrant.

 Amnesty International

 Nicholas Bequelin, Amnesty International's Asia-Pacific Regional Director, has said upon hearing news of the law being signed:

 Greenpeace

 The Southeast Asia office of Greenpeace urged the repeal of the Anti-Terrorism Act of 2020 due to its "sweeping definition of terrorism" which it said could be abused to stifle dissent.

 Others

 The Washington Post called the bill's enactment as "another nail in the coffin of the Philippines' waning democracy."
 The Diplomat has stated that the law "takes aim at dissent."
 While Al Jazeera notes that the law is "poised to cause more terror."
 Various international artists have expressed dissent against the legislation, including Taylor Swift.
 Swedish environmental activist Greta Thunberg also joined the petition against anti-terrorism law.
+German Climate change denier and right-wing activist Naomi Seibt condemn Greta Thunberg's opposition to the anti-terror law for attacking the Philippine Government and give a support to the anti-terrorism act.